talkowski-lab/rCNV2/data_curation/phenotype/README.md

 ## Case-control "metacohorts"

-To further control for potential technical differences between cohorts, we broke down available case and control datasets into four matched groups for burden testing.
+To further control for potential technical differences between cohorts, we broke down available case and control datasets into four matched groups for burden testing, dubbed **metacohorts**.

-These metacohorts represent the base unit on which all burden testing was performed.
+These metacohorts represent the base unit on which all burden testing was performed, and are described below:

-These case-control pairings (dubbed **metacohorts**) are described below.

 | Metacohort ID | Case Source(s) | Number of Cases | Control Sources(s) | Number of Controls |
 | :--- | :--- | ---: | :--- | ---: |